 6. Receive Your Order

-When you place your order, you’ll get a confirmation email with details including the time of the delivery and your estimated order total.
+When you place your order, you’ll get a confirmation email with details including the scheduled time of the delivery and your estimated order total.

 Now, you just wait for your groceries.
 When they arrive, the delivery person will bring the bags to your door or wherever you indicated in the special instructions section.